Last Updated 14 March 2023

-You have the right to:
+Subject to applicable law, you may have the right to:

-Request access to your personal data (commonly known as a "data subject access request").
-This enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it.
+to, or copies of, your Personal Data (commonly known as a "data subject access request").
+This enables you to receive a copy of the Personal Data we hold about you, together with information regarding the nature, Processing and disclosure of that Personal Data, and to check that we are lawfully Processing it.

-Request correction of the personal data that we hold about you.
+of the Personal Data that we hold about you.
 This enables you to have any incomplete or inaccurate data we hold about you corrected, though we may need to verify the accuracy of the new data you provide to us.

 We only use the contact details of our corporate customers for such purpose and they can choose to opt-out from receiving such materials either by unsubscribing or by contacting us directly before receiving any offers.

-Request that we stop processing your personal data if and to the extent such processing occurs unlawfully, i.e. LHV lacks a legal basis for the processing.
+Processing your Personal Data if and to the extent such Processing occurs unlawfully, i.e. we lack a valid legal basis for the Processing.

-Request deletion of your personal data.
-This enables you to ask us to delete or remove personal data where there is no good reason for us continuing to process it.
-You also have the right to ask us to delete or remove your personal data where you have successfully exercised your right to object to processing (see below), where we may have processed your information unlawfully or where we are required to erase your personal data to comply with local law.
+This enables you to ask us to delete or remove Personal Data where there is no good reason or legitimate ground for us continuing to Process it.
+You also have the right to ask us to delete or remove your Personal Data where you have successfully exercised your right to object to Processing (see below), where we may have Processed your information unlawfully or where we are required to erase your Personal Data to comply with local law.
 Note, however, that we may not always be able to comply with your request of erasure for specific legal reasons which will be notified to you, if applicable, at the time of your request.